cinnData/PythonBootcamp/[PY-03] Defining functions in Python.md

 4. A year is a **leap year** if it is divisible by 4, unless it is a century year that is not divisible by 400.
 So, 1800 and 1900 are not leap years while 1600 and 2000 are.
 Write a function that tells you whether a year is a leap year.

 5. Write a function which anonymizes credit card numbers, turning, for instance, '2875765488882745' into 'Credit card ****745'.

+6. Write a Python function for a **change dispenser**.
+The coins are named as follows: a quarter is 25 cents, a dime is 10 cents, a nickel is 5 cents and a penny is 1 cent.
+The function must take a number of cents and return a dictionary with the number of coins of every type needed.
+For instance, for the argument `quantity=67` it would return `{'quarters': 2, 'dimes': 1, 'nickels': 1, 'pennies': 2}`.
+Hint: the integer division operator `//` can be useful here (examples: `7//3` gives `2`, `23//4` gives 5.